Sport psychology sounds scary. Maybe it's not for kids.

-To find out, I asked Dan Abrahams, a Premier League sports psychologist who also teaches basic mental skills for young athletes.
+To find out, I asked Dan Abrahams, a Premier League sports psychologist who teaches basic mental skills to young athletes.

 So, why is sports psychology important in youth sports?

-“For young players, sports psychology can be very useful from a mental skills training standpoint,” says Dan, before helping us put together the following list of benefits of mental skills training for young athletes.
+“For young players, sports psychology can be very useful from a mental skills training standpoint,” says Dan, before putting together the following list of benefits of mental skills training for young athletes.

-- Removing fear and anxiety on the field
+- Removes fear and anxiety on the field

-- Helping players find the right intensity (being “activated”)
+- Helps players find the right intensity (being 'activated')

 Sport psychology sounds pretty beneficial then.

 But is it too complicated for the average volunteer youth sports coach to implement?

 How to coach youths sports psychology